-- Significant risk Misstatements due to fraud or error Management override of controls We have nearly completed our work in this area with the main outstanding item being our work over the valuation of assets estimate. - Significant risk Misstatements due to fraud or error Inappropriate capitalisation of revenue expenditure We have not identified any material misstatements arising from fraud in revenue and expenditure recognition and the inappropriate capitalisation of revenue. - Significant risk Misstatements due to fraud or error Inappropriate capitalisation of revenue expenditure in relation to the EQUIP project.
+- Significant risk Misstatements due to fraud or error Management override of controls We have not identified any issues in this area. - Significant risk Misstatements due to fraud or error Inappropriate capitalisation of revenue expenditure We have not identified any material misstatements arising from fraud in revenue and expenditure recognition and the inappropriate capitalisation of revenue. - Significant risk Misstatements due to fraud or error Inappropriate capitalisation of revenue expenditure in relation to the EQUIP project.
 As a result of our challenge, the Force has chosen to impair the EQUIP assets by 50% of their cost value (£958,900) to recognise the uncertainty over their potential use and whether they will bring future economic value to the Force. - Significant risk Valuation of Land & Buildings in Property, Plant and Equipment (PPE) under fair value Estimated-Use-Value (EUV).
-We are working with our EY Real Estate colleagues to be able to conclude our work in this area.
-Initial findings have resulted in an adjusted audit difference of £4.02 million on police stations.
-Work is ongoing on the Mount Browne and Leatherhead sites. - Area of audit focus Valuation of Land and Buildings in PPE under Depreciated Replacement Cost (DRC) We are satisfied that management has valued the assets held at DRC on a reasonable basis.
-This work is currently in review. - Area of audit focus Valuation of the Police Pension Scheme Liability We are working with our EY actuarial colleagues to be able to conclude our work in this area.
-Following the changes to ISA 540, we identified a gap in our assurance for the information used by the actuary in calculating the IAS 19 liability across all our audits so have had to complete additional testing to meet the ISA requirements. - Area of audit focus Cashflow Statement preparation There have been significant revisions to the Cashflow Statement for the PCC and Group produced on $12^{th}$ October.
-Our audit found that version 2 was not internally consistent with other areas of the accounts. - Area of audit focus Valuation of Pension Liabilities (Local Government Pension Scheme) We are working with our EY actuarial colleagues to be able to conclude our work in this area.
-Following the changes to ISA 540, we identified a gap in our assurance for the information used by the actuary in calculating the IAS 19 liability across all our audits so have had to complete additional testing to meet the ISA requirements. - Area of audit focus Going Concern Compliance with ISA 570 Our work is ongoing in this area and we hope to report that we are satisfied that the PCC and the CC have carried out a reasonable assessment and made appropriate disclosure in their revised accounts.
+Our Real Estate specialists work resulted in an adjusted audit difference of £4.02 million on police stations. - Area of audit focus Valuation of Land and Buildings in PPE under Depreciated Replacement Cost (DRC) We are satisfied that management has valued the assets held at DRC on a reasonable basis. - Area of audit focus Valuation of the Police Pension Scheme Liability Following the changes to ISA 540, we identified a gap in our assurance for the information used by the actuary in calculating the IAS 19 liability across all our audits so have had to complete additional testing to meet the ISA requirements.
+No issues were identified as a result of the additional work. - Area of audit focus Cashflow Statement preparation There have been significant revisions to the Cashflow Statement for the PCC and Group produced on 12th October.
+Our audit found that version 2 was not internally consistent with other areas of the accounts. - Area of audit focus Valuation of Pension Liabilities (Local Government Pension Scheme) Following the changes to ISA 540, we identified a gap in our assurance for the information used by the actuary in calculating the IAS 19 liability across all our audits so have had to complete additional testing to meet the ISA requirements.
+No issues were identified as a result of the additional work. - Area of audit focus Going Concern Compliance with ISA 570 We are satisfied that the PCC and the CC have carried out a reasonable assessment and made appropriate disclosure in their revised accounts. - Area of audit focus Property, Plant and Equipment (PPE) disposals We are satisfied that the work by finance to cleanse the fixed asset register of old nil book value assets is complete.
+We have agreed an amendment to the disclosure in Note 11 and are currently consulting internally with our Professional Practice Department for the Prior Year Adjustment that is required to the note as many of the asset disposals are prior to the 20/21 financial year.